BROWNING

 Successful investing is about consistency and discipline rather than trying to time the market perfectly.
 The goal isn't to predict which investments will perform best in the short term but to maintain a diversified portfolio aligned with your long-term goals.
 By rebalancing, you're positioning yourself to benefit when these trends reverse, as they often do over time.

-The most straightforward approach to rebalancing is to schedule an annual review of your financial planning and rebalance at that time.
-At this time, the asset classes that have performed better are reduced in favour of asset classes that have underperformed.
+We will offer rebalancing at your annual review and we will automatically rebalance your portfolio when we carry out an agreed fund switch.
+The asset classes that have performed better are reduced in favour of asset classes that have underperformed.
 In effect, the investor is “selling high and buying low.”

 By working together to implement a robust rebalancing strategy, we can help ensure that your portfolio remains aligned with your goals, regardless of market fluctuations.